cosmicjs/blocks/README.md

 # Blocks

-[Blocks](https://blocks.cosmicjs.com) are data infused components for building Cosmic powered websites and apps.
+[Blocks](https://blocks.cosmicjs.com) are React components for building Cosmic powered websites and apps.
 Use Blocks to build website features such as landing pages, blogs, image galleries, events, and more.

 ## Get started